 Virtually Off the Page is an electronic companion to Off the Page’s full-day workshops.
 It incorporates an individual activities box for each child in a class/group, accompanied by a pre-recorded video.
 The video provides a narrative for the workshop – led by one of OTP’s qualified teachers – and guides the children through each of the activities.

-Seven topics, each with a fresh perspective, will be offered in Autumn 2020 (click on a topic to learn more about each one):
+Eight topics, each with a fresh perspective, will be offered in Autumn 2020 (click on a topic to learn more about each one):

 - Ancient Egypt – Experience the preparations for the unexpected burial of the young King Tutankhamun.